josephsumabat/static-ls/README.md

 static-ls is a hie and hiedb based language server heavily inspired by halfsp.

-The goal of static-ls is to provide a low-memory solution for large projects which make extensive use of template Haskell (and thus where haskell-language-server tends to take up too much memory on recompilation).
-Haskell-language-server is recommended if you are not experiencing these issues.
+The goal of static-ls is to provide a high-speed, low-memory solution for large projects which make extensive use of template Haskell (and thus where haskell-language-server tends to take up too much memory on recompilation).
+Haskell-language-server is recommended if you are not experiencing these issues. `static-ls` is meant to work on enterprise size projects.

 ## Usage